data4purpose/workshop-solid-data-pod/README.md

-## Hand-on workshop about Solid Data Pods
+## Hands-on workshop about Solid Data Pods

 The repository contains the material for our CLT2023 workshop around solid data pods.